johanhaleby/kubetail/README.md

 ### Completion

-Install the [completion script](completion/) (bash/zsh/fish) to dynamically display the pods name (e.g. for Ubuntu, copy the scripts to `/etc/bash_completion.d/` and restart your terminal)
+Install the script using homebrew to dynamically display the pods names.
+Alternatively install the [completion script](completion/) (bash/zsh/fish) manually.
+For Ubuntu, copy the scripts to `/etc/bash_completion.d/` and restart your terminal).
+For zsh on Mac copy the script to `/usr/local/share/zsh/site-functions/_kubetail`.

 ## Usage